khughezq/configure-ad/README.md

 - Add Jane Doe to Domain Admins Security Group
 - Join Client-1 to the Domain
 - Create a new organizational unit called Clients and add Client-1
+- Setup Remote Desktop for non-admin users on Client-1
+- Create a bunch of additional users

 <h2>Deployment and Configuration Steps</h2>